When I’m on OPT, what status am I in?

 You may take a class or two (even for credit), but if you begin a new degree program, you will end your OPT.
 OPT is intended for students to get practical experience in their field of study.
 We have information on how to transfer your immigration record to a new school to begin a new degree program.

 What if I never find a job or never work while on OPT, am I “illegal”?

 Students on the first 12 month of post-completion OPT authorization may not be unemployed more than 90 days total; students authorized for an additional 24 month extension may not be unemployed more than 150 days during the total 36 month OPT period.
-Your employment may be either paid or unpaid (unless you are on the STEM extension), as long as it is in your field of study and at least 20 hours per week.
+Your employment may be either paid or unpaid (unless you are on the STEM extension, when it must be paid), as long as it is in your field of study and at least 20 hours per week.
 Immigration has not yet clarified the consequences of exceeding the unemployment limits, but it may include loss of immigration status or ineligibility for future immigration benefits.

 What if USCIS takes a really long time to process my application?

 For the initial 12 month post-completion OPT authorization, you may remain in the U.S. while they are processing the application, but you can’t begin work until it is approved and you receive the card.
 If more than 3 months pass after your application, and it is still not issued, and you have a job offer, we can request an expedite, but it is not guaranteed.